Praveenchoudary/Kubernetes_repo/Day-04 _Pods/README.md

 ## How to Create a Pod?
+Creating a Pod - Imperative Way

+Besides using YAML files (declarative approach), Kubernetes also allows us to create resources like Pods imperatively using the kubectl command directly from the terminal.
+Syntax:

+kubectl run <pod-name> --image=<container-image> --port=<port>

+Example:

+To create a Pod running an nginx container using the imperative approach, run:

+kubectl run my-pod --image=nginx:latest --port=80

+What happens here?

+    kubectl run: The command to create a Pod.

+    my-pod: The name of the Pod.

+    --image=nginx:latest: The container image used.

+    --port=80: The port exposed by the container.

+Verify the Pod:

+kubectl get pods

 In Kubernetes, Pods are created using YAML files, which define the desired state of the application.
 A basic Pod specification in a YAML file looks like this: